Skunk Spray: Cats

 • 1 teaspoon of liquid dishwashing soap

-Mix up the solution and wear gloves to wet the skunk-sprayed area first then work your way through all sections.
-Let the solution sit for 5-7 minutes the rinse.
+Mix the solution and wear gloves to wet the skunk-sprayed area first, then work your way through all sections.
+Let the solution sit for 5-7 minutes before rinsing.
 You may need to repeat this process 2-3 times.
-Note: Be careful not to get the hydrogen peroxide solution near their eyes, nose, or mouth.
+Note: Be careful not to get the hydrogen peroxide solution near your cat’s eyes, nose, or mouth.
 Never store solution.
-Peroxide may bleach (discolor) fur.
-Also be aware that this solution releases oxygen, so it should be far away from flame, and prepared in a well-ventilated area.
+Peroxide may bleach and discolor your cat’s fur.
+Also, be aware that this solution releases oxygen, so it should be prepared far away from flame and in a well-ventilated area.

-If skunk spray gets in your cat’s mouth or nose or if you see signs of drooling, vomiting, nausea, sneezing, or an extreme skin or eye reaction, take your cat to the vet immediately or call 415-554-3030!
+If skunk spray gets in your cat’s mouth or nose or if you see signs of drooling, vomiting, nausea, sneezing, or an extreme skin or eye reaction, take your cat to the vet immediately or call our hospital at 415-554-3030.

 The San Francisco SPCA is a nonprofit organization that relies on the generous donations of our community.
-Please consider becoming a monthly donor to help us continue to save sick and homeless animals during the COVID-19 pandemic.
+Please consider becoming a monthly donor to help us continue to save sick and homeless animals.

 Want more content like this in your inbox?
 Sign up below!